raihanadf/dotfiles/README.md

 ## Little Notes

-this might break your own system, this is not a one-click-and-done installation. so pay attention to what you are going to do ;) <strong>-R</strong>
+This might break your own system.
+So pay attention to what are you going to do